top of page

 Spirits of Cassadaga

-While sitting beneath the long porch that runs the length of the Cassadaga Hotel, I have a good view of Stevens Street and Harmony Hall.
-In the community of Cassadaga, Florida, rows of rusty tin roofs and ancient trees draped in Spanish moss line the street.
-It’s the kind of old Florida snapshot that is quickly fading with each new Dollar General or RaceTrac.
+From beneath the long porch of the Cassadaga Hotel, I can see Stevens Street and Harmony Hall.
+In Cassadaga, Florida, rusty tin roofs and ancient, mossy trees line the street.
+Here's a vintage Florida snapshot that disappears with every new Dollar General built.

 Stevens Street in Cassadaga, Florida 1908